 Is it okay to take protein powder without working out?

-If you’re not working out on a given day, it’s especially important to get protein from whole foods.
+If you’re not working out on a given day, getting protein from whole foods is especially important.

 Otherwise, if you only consume shakes and powders, your body won’t get the nutrients that come with eating fruits and vegetables to help digestion and provide fiber, minerals, and vitamins.